marmelab/gaudi/README.md

-# Arch-o-matic
+# Gaudi
-Arch-o-matic is a generator of architecture written in Go and using [Docker](http://www.docker.io).
+Gaudi is a generator of architecture written in Go and using [Docker](http://www.docker.io).
 You can use it to start any types of applications and link them together without knowledge of Docker and system configuration.

 # Basic usage
-The architecture can be described with a single file (called `.arch-o-matic.yml`) :
+The architecture can be described with a single file (called `.gaudi.yml`) :
 ```yml
 containers:
     front1: